-The PlayStation 5 is not a laptop, so why are we talking about it?
+The PS5 is not a laptop, so why are we talking about it?
 Well, it might just be a cheaper alternative to one of the best gaming laptops you can buy now, even one toting an Nvidia GeForce RTX 2080 GPU.
-Rumors suggest that the PS5 might be the most powerful console out there, possibly as strong as a laptop.
+The PS5 might be one of the most powerful consoles out there, possibly as strong as a laptop.

 Here's what we know so far about the PS5, and why you might want to get it over the best laptops.